The Day of BioMedical Research 2020

 - the best project by a medical student

-(submissions for the latter must be accompanied by a confirmation letter from the supervisor and a copy of the medical student’s matriculation pass and sent by eMail to the Administrator DBMR, Mrs Basak Ginsbourger, email@example.com)
+(submissions for the latter must be accompanied by a confirmation letter from the supervisor and a copy of the medical student’s matriculation pass and sent by eMail to firstname.lastname@example.org)

-The candidates of the Poster Prizes are Master Students, PhD and MD Doctorates as well as Postdocs within max. of 5 years after graduation as the first and presenting author.
+The candidates for the Poster Prizes are Master Students, PhD and MD Students or Postdocs within max. of 5 years after graduation and are first and presenting authors of their abstracts and posters.

-The jury members of the three categories (the best preclinical project, the best clinical project, the best project by a medical student) are responsible for all aspects of awarding the prize.
+The jury members of the four categories (the best preclinical project, the best clinical project, the best project by a medical student and the best DBMR publication in 2019) are responsible for all aspects of awarding the prize.
 The jury's decision is final and cannot be appealed.
-There is no obligation to award the poster prizes.
+There is no obligation to award the prizes.

-Further details for the Poster Prizes of the DBMR and link for abstracts submission
+Further details for the Posters and Publication Prizes of the DBMR and link for abstract submission can be found on the DBMR website.

 The Alumni MedBern will honour an abstract with the Research Prize Alumni MedBern (CHF 2'000).
 The award will be distributed based on the assessment of the following criteria: